Best Buy's Flash Apple Sale Offers Huge Discounts on iPad, Apple Watch, Mac and More

 iPad deals

-Apple's latest and greatest small iPad is $100 off in the Best Buy sale (with the discount being matched at Amazon, too) meaning you can score the diminutive tablet for its best ever price.
+Apple's latest small iPad is $100 off in the Best Buy sale (with the discount being matched at Amazon, too), meaning you can score the diminutive tablet for its best ever price.

 More iPad deals: